Christina McHale: 2018

 In Eastbourne, McHale was defeated in the final round of qualifying by Yulia Putintseva.
 At the Wimbledon Championships, she lost in the first round to Vera Lapko.

 McHale started her US Open Series at the Silicon Valley Classic where she was defeated in the first round by eventual finalist Maria Sakkari.
 Coming through qualifying at the Rogers Cup, she fell in the first round to Anastasia Pavlyuchenkova.
-In Ohio at the Cincinnati Open, McHale lost in the final round of qualifying to Varvara Lepchenko.
+At the Cincinnati Open, McHale lost in the final round of qualifying to Varvara Lepchenko.
 At the Connecticut Open, she was defeated in the first round of qualifying by Sam Stosur.
 Competing in New York at the US Open, she lost in the first round to qualifier and compatriot Francesca Di Lorenzo.

 Playing at the Tournoi de Québec, McHale was defeated in the second round by eighth seed and eventual champion Pauline Parmentier.
 At the Guangzhou International Open, she lost in the second round to fourth seed and last year finalist, Aleksandra Krunić.
 At the Wuhan Open, McHale was defeated in the first round of qualifying by Polona Hercog.
 At the China Open, she fell in the final round of qualifying to Yulia Putintseva.
 Playing at the Hong Kong Open, she lost in the second round to sixth seed and eventual finalist Wang Qiang.
-Seeded eighth at the Mercer Tennis Classic in Macon, Georgia, McHale was defeated in the first round by compatriot Whitney Osuigwe.
-Seeded eighth at the RBC Pro Challenge, her final tournament of the season, she lost in the second round to compatriot Kayla Day.
+Seeded eighth at the Classic of Macon in Georgia, McHale was defeated in the first round by compatriot Whitney Osuigwe.
+Seeded eighth at the Tyler Pro Challenge, her final tournament of the season, she lost in the second round to compatriot Kayla Day.

-McHale ended the year ranked 155.
+McHale ended the year ranked world No. 155.